ncatlab/nlab-content/pages/2/0/9/2/2902/content.md

 #Another 2d proof#

 Euclid's proof is quick but somewhat mysterious.
-Here is another perhaps simpler proof that uses only 2-dimensional constructions.
+Here is another, perhaps simpler, proof that uses only 2-dimensional constructions.
 It relies on a lemma concerning the ratio of sides in a "golden triangle".

 ##Golden triangle lemma##